xebialabs-community/xlr-versionone-plugin/README.md

-XL Release VersionOne plugin is deprecated now as the plugin is insourced to xebialabs organization.
+XL Release VersionOne plugin is deprecated now as the plugin is insourced to Digital.ai organization.
 The plugin is available on https://github.com/xebialabs/xlr-agility-integration

 # Preface #